List of The Marvelous Misadventures of Flapjack episodes: Pilot and "Captain and ToeNeil"

 "Captain and ToeNeil" is the name incorrectly used for the pilot short that was supposed to originally air as part of Cartoon Network's Wedgies.
 After it was canceled it was advertised as a bonus feature on the Flapjack, Volume 1 DVD; however, it was not on the DVD when it was released.
 Series creator Thurop Van Orman later asserted that "Captain and ToeNeil" was a regular short and not the pilot.
 A short clip of the pilot was shown during an interview with Thurop on Cartoonnetwork.com.
 As of 2011, "Captain and ToeNeil" has only aired in France, the UK, and Poland during commercial breaks.

 Season 1 (2008–09)

-The first season of 20 episodes officially premiered with "Several Leagues Above the Sea/Eye Sea You" on June 5, 2008, and ended with "Diamonds in the Stuff/TeeHee Tummy Tums" on March 26, 2009.
+The first season of 20 episodes officially premiered with "Several Leagues Above the Sea/Eye Sea You" on June 5, 2008, and ended with "Tee Hee Tummy Tums" on July 23, 2009.
 The segment "That's a Wrap" aired as a sneak peek on May 26, 2008.
 "Candy Cruise Blues", and "My Guardian Angel is Killing Me!!/Dear Diary" were shown on Comcast On Demand several months before their actual air dates.
 This is the longest season of the show with each half-hour episode containing 2 11-minute segments.